-The induction bending process, also known as high-frequency bending, incremental bending, or hot bending, uses inductors to locally heat steel by induction.
+Induction hot bending: The induction bending process, also known as high-frequency bending, incremental bending, or hot bending, uses inductors to locally heat steel by induction.
 This results in a narrow heat band in the shape to be bent.
 The shape is firmly held by a clamp at the desired radius, which is mounted on a free pivoting arm.
 The shape is pushed through the inductor by an accurate drive system which causes the hot section to form the induction bend at the set radius.
 The bent part is then cooled by water, forced or still air to fix the bent shape.

-Recommended reading：2 Advice on how to bend aluminum without breaking it?
+- Click for a 2 Advice on how to bend aluminum without breaking it?

 - Click for a Bend Radius Chart for aluminum and stainless steel for recommended minimum bend radii.

 - Click for the chart of tensile strengths for aluminum and stainless steel to compare with mild steel